jadnco/cs-ia-docs/Criterion-C.md

 ## Navigation Stack

-React Native provides a `Navigator` API which is a stack of views.
-New views get pushed onto the top of the stack and popped out.
+React Native provides a `Navigator` API which is a view stack.
+Views get pushed onto the top of the stack and popped out with user interaction (swipe gestures, back button).
-The push and pop methods get sent down the component tree, then the individual components send stack mutations up to the root component, which displays the view on screen.
+The push and pop methods get sent down the component tree, then the individual components send stack mutations up to the root component, which renders the topmost view on screen along with any transition animations.

 ![Navigation Stack Diagram](images/view-stack-new.png)